 "Now If you doubt this tale is so,Like garlic and salt, water is one of the common substances widely held to have special powers.
 Among other things, this means it can be used to protect against various creepy-crawlies and things that go bump in the night.
 Putting yourself across some water might be all it takes to save your neck.
-Folktales are inconsistent on which creatures this works best, but it's generally best against vampires, ghosts, and witches and wizards.
+Folktales are inconsistent regarding on which creatures this works, but it's generally best against vampires, ghosts, and witches and wizards.
 For almost anything else, it's still worth a try.
 But beware of bridges: depending on the tale, they might be able to cross these or not.
 Symbolically, it makes sense for water to work as a barrier against certain monsters.
 Water is the source of life and so naturally works against the undead.
 On a practical level, it can also deter predatory creatures that hunt by smell, as water can misdirect or damp scent trails.
 There are some variations as to what form of water will work.
 Almost always, the water must be moving, as discussed above.
 Rain or the ocean may or may not qualify, but rivers always do.
-Holy water, of course, packs extra punch, but is less frequently found about the landscape.
+Holy water, of course, packs extra punch, but is less frequently found flowing around on the landscape.
 Sub-Trope of Supernatural Repellent.
 If water is actually harmful to these creatures, you can Kill It with Water.
 See also Healing Spring, Super Drowning Skills.
 For potential contrast, see Walk on Water, Super Not-Drowning Skills.

 I met that spook just a year ago.

 Now I didn't stop for a second look,